geo

 Outcomes

-• (Functional Competencies) Critically discusses the role of job analysis and planning in personnel selection, evaluation, development, compensation and creating a safe work environment
+• • (Functional Competencies) critically examines the role of job analysis and planning in personnel selection, evaluation, development, compensation management, and the creation of a safe working environment.

-• (Business Acumen) analyzes the ever-changing environment, labor market and competitor landscape in order to develop appropriate HR strategy, processes and practices;
+• (Business Acumen) analyzes the constantly changing environment, the labor market, and the competitor landscape in order to develop relevant HR strategies, processes, and practices.

-• (People Advocacy) uses knowledge of leadership, power and conflict to establish diverse, equitable and inclusive (DEI) employment practices
+• (People Advocacy) applies knowledge of leadership, power, and conflicts to establish diverse, equal, and inclusive (DEI) labor practices.

-• (Digital Integration) diagnoses/models the main business processes in order to assign tasks to the technical teams and participates in the digitization of HR processes
+• (Digital Integration) diagnoses/models key business processes for the purpose of preparing tasks for the technical team and participates in the digitalization of HR processes.

 • Date of approval: 11-25-2021